 About the project

-The two-level building will include the following:
+The two-level building includes the following:

 - vehicle storage